 What is the Retired & Senior Volunteer Program (RSVP)?

-RSVP, the Retired & Senior Volunteer Program invites adults 55 and better to use their talents, skills and life experiences to help solve community problems.
+RSVP, the Retired & Senior Volunteer Program invites adults 55 and over to use their talents, skills and life experiences to help solve community problems.

-The RSVP sponsor in Marion County is College of Central Florida.
-The college received the sponsorship in September of 2002.
-RSVP of Marion County is located in the Ewers Century Center.
-It can be found in the Pathways Center, in building 20.
+The RSVP sponsor in Marion County is the College of Central Florida.
+The college received the sponsorship since September of 2002.
+RSVP of Marion County is located in the CF University Center.